-Insert the USB thumb drive and then browse to the location of the driver.
-The locations of the drivers are as follows:

-Windows 32-bit: \iRST\32Bit Windows 64-bit: \iRST\64Bit
+Then browse to the USB flash drive and select the location of the driver.
+The locations of the drivers are as follows: Windows 32-bit: \iRST\32Bit Windows 64-bit: \iRST\64Bit

-When a screen as shown in Figure 1 appears, select Intel(R) Desktop/Workstation/Server Express Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation
+When a screen as shown in Figure 1 appears, select Intel(R) Desktop/Workstation/Server Express Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.